← The Signal

 The moment microphones, preamps, and amplifiers entered the chain, “neutral” became a myth.

 Every circuit has a frequency response curve and a distortion fingerprint.
 RCA ribbon microphones add weight and roll off the top end.
 Tube stages add second harmonic thickness.
 Early console EQs tilt mixes in ways that modern linear tools only approximate on purpose.
-The Neve 1073 preamp does not just amplify.
-It shapes.
+The Neve 1073 preamp amplifies with a frequency response that tilts and saturates in measurable, repeatable ways.
 Engineers in the electrical era did not pretend these tools were invisible.
 They picked specific microphones and consoles precisely because of their character.
-Coloration stopped being a bug and became a feature.
+That is what modern saturation and tape plugins try to recreate.
+The difference is whether a tool models the physics of magnetic hysteresis or just applies a static EQ curve labelled “Tape Warmth.”

 From capture to creation